3. Install

 This will defeat the quarantine from kicking in.
 You only need to do this once on the first run.
 Your Mac will remember Ksoloti as a recognized app after that and you will be able to start it like any other app.
 You can find details on this feature in System Settings -> Privacy & Security and may also be able to unlock the Patcher from there.

-In some cases, when the Ksoloti Patcher is run you may get a message prompting you to install "git" or "developer tools".
+In some cases, when the Ksoloti Patcher is run for the first time, you may get a message prompting you to install "git" or "developer tools".
 Click Install.
-Git will be required for automatic download of the object libraries.
+Git will be required for automatic download and syncing of the object libraries.

 USB Permissions